 Regardless of your exercise experience or training age, many trainees are not aware on how to properly use diaphragmatic breathing, nor how to engage the deep core muscles, that are used for stabilization.

 That is to say, you may ultimately be putting your low back into compromised positions during training and day to day activities.
 When training your core you should first have mastered your lumbo pelvic stability.
 Using the Dead Bug as part of your exercise routine is a key component.

-Starting with the Dead Bug and it’s variations is a great beginner exercise to teach proper breathing cues, neutral spine alignment and core engagement but is NOT limited to only a newbie trainer.
-It can be used with progressions for intermediate and advanced trainees as well.
+in other words, starting with the Dead Bug and it’s variations is a great beginner exercise to teach proper breathing cues, neutral spine alignment and core engagement.
+However, this key exercise is NOT limited to only a newbie trainee.
+For instance, it can be used with several different progressions for intermediate and advanced trainees as well.

-This bad ass exercise teaches you the fundamentals of feeling the deep core muscle “transverse abdominal s” that help with stabilizing our trunk and reinforcing neutral spine, especially when we are moving your arms and legs, which is important for daily movement as well as during exercise.
+This bad ass exercise teaches you the fundamentals of feeling the deep core muscle “transverse abdominals”.
+It helps with stabilizing our trunk and reinforcing a neutral spine, especially when we are moving our arms and legs, which is important for daily movement and during exercise.

 How to perform a Dead Bug: